-The most rapid, effective and long-lasting improvement to the traffic and pollution problems at Dartford can be effected in the Dartford Crossing corridor.
+The most rapid, effective and long-lasting improvement to the traffic and pollution problems at Dartford should be effected in the Dartford Crossing corridor.

 It appears to the LTCA that many of the route variants within the Option A corridor have far greater merit than Option C, if evaluated and compared for their environmental benefits, in effecting a sustainable solution to the traffic and pollution problems suffered by Dartford and Thurrock residents.
 Of the routes at Option A we consider Option A14 to be the most effective in addressing Dartford’s traffic and pollution problems.
 Option A14 would be a breath of fresh air for Dartford and Thurrock.